The following Gunrou-Den FAQ is compliments of

 Indoor/Outdoor: Outdoor

-Information: There's a big road North of the map, scretching from east to west;
+Information: There's a big road North of the map, scretching from

 and a guarded gate.
 The small bridge on the South leads to the exit.
-The narrow

 alleys may be used to your advantage.
-Your opponent can use it against you too.
+Your opponent can use it

 The map is filled with rounins in story mission for Chapter 5.